 Tonight’s dinner is a simple one-bowl meal.
 You’ll quickly chop up some Greek salad vegetables and add the remaining cooked quinoa and tahini sauce.
 Give a good toss and voilá: dinner is served.

 With the Loveleaf Co.
-Meal Method, one meal becomes four super simple (totally different) meals.
+Meal Method, one simple prep session makes it easy to cook four super simple (totally different) meals.
 And gives you a roadmap for the week so the “what’s for dinner?” question becomes a thing of the past.
 No full meal prep days and no overbuying at the grocery store.
 It’s a strategic, intentional, and – most importantly – easy method that’s #reallife ready.

 To learn more about the Loveleaf Co.
 Meal Method and get five weeks of perfectly coordinated meal method menus, shopping lists, and recipes, join The Kitchen Reset Program!